Naponee Public Records Directory

 Elections & Voter Records

-Naponee voters are served by the Franklin County Clerk/Election Commissioner, located at the Franklin County Courthouse, 405 15th Avenue, Franklin, NE 68939.
-The office can be reached at (308) 425-6202 and is responsible for administering all federal, state, county, and municipal elections for Naponee residents.
-The Franklin County Clerk maintains voter registration records, processes absentee ballot applications, manages polling places, certifies election results, and provides information about candidates and ballot issues affecting Franklin County voters.
+Naponee voters are served by the Franklin County Clerk/Election Commissioner at the Franklin County Courthouse, 405 15th Avenue, Franklin, NE 68939.
+The office, reachable at (308) 425-6202, administers all federal, state, county, and municipal elections affecting residents of the village.
+The Clerk maintains voter registration records, processes absentee ballot applications, manages polling places, certifies election results, and distributes information about candidates and ballot issues.

 Frequently Asked Questions